Casa Review (2025): Secure Bitcoin Multi-Sig Custody with Inheritance

 Key Features

-• Mobile Applications: iOS and Android apps for wallet management and transactions
+• Mobile Applications: iOS and Android apps with health checks and recovery workflows

 • Support Structure: Customer assistance for setup and recovery scenarios